Stop Fiddling with Deployables!

 Develop!
 Do not waste your time running builds

-The z2-Environment is an open source infrastructure to develop, configure, and run standard Java solutions without the need for executing builds nor the need for recurring deployments and so reduces development operations costs significantly.
+The z2-Environment is an open source infrastructure to develop, configure, and run standard Java solutions without the need for executing builds, designing build configurations, nor the need for recurring deployments and so reduces development operations costs significantly.

-The z2-Environment compiles code and loads configuration and resources as required and selectively from source code repositories or your development workspace leading to fast development roundtrips and consistent deployments, and ultimately to minimized integration pains.
+The z2-Environment compiles code and loads configuration and resources as required and selectively from source code repositories or your development workspace leading to fast development roundtrips and consistent deployments and minimized integration pains.

 Discover System-Centric Development